arikast/mascii-quickstart/README.md

 The first measure however had something interesting: the pair of brackets `[` and `]`.
 These brackets form a "group", which is treated as a single element in the measure.

 Thus the first measure actually has four elements: three rests denoted by `%` followed by one group consisting of `[c d]`.
-So the rests became quarter-note rests, while the group likewise has a total duration of one quarter note.
+So dividing equally among the four elements, the rests became quarter-note rests, while the group likewise has a total duration of one quarter note.

 But the group itself contains of two elements within it: the notes `c` and `d`.
 A group's time, just like a measure's time, gets divided evenly among its elements.